needlesio/rabbitmq2kafka/readme.md

 ---
 #### Build
-To build run the following
+To build you must have jdk 8+ installed, then just run the following

-`./gradlew shadowJar`
+`./gradlew`

 ---
 #### To run locally(with some help from docker)